sambatriste/netty-wiki-translation/New-and-noteworthy.md

 3.x had an unintuitive inbound traffic suspension mechanism provided by `Channel.setReadable(boolean)`.
 It introduced complicated interactions between ChannelHandlers and the handlers were easy to interfere with each other if implemented incorrectly.

 In 4.0, a new outbound operation called `read()` has been added.
-If you turn off the default auto-read flag with `Channel.config().setAutoRead(false)`, Netty will not read anything until you explicitly invokes the `read()` operation.
-Once the `read()` operation you issued is complete and the channel again stopped reading, an inbound event called `channelReadSuspended()` will be triggered so that you can re-issue another `read()` operation.
+If you turn off the default auto-read flag with `Channel.config().setAutoRead(false)`, Netty will not read anything until you explicitly invoke the `read()` operation.
+Once the `read()` operation you issue is complete and the channel again stops reading, an inbound event called `channelReadSuspended()` will be triggered so that you can re-issue another `read()` operation.
 You can also intercept a `read()` operation to perform more advanced traffic control.

 #### Suspension of accepting incoming connections